ten-protocol/ten-documentation/docs/getting-started/for-developers/explore-contracts-in-obscuro.md

 uint256 value = eth.getStorageAt(contractAddress, position);
 ```

-### Obscuro's Privacy Solution
+### Ten's Privacy Solution

-To provide privacy on Ethereum, Obscuro has disabled the `getStorageAt` function.
+To provide privacy on Ethereum, Ten has disabled the `getStorageAt` function.
 This ensures that private variables can only be accessed via their associated functions, providing genuine programmable privacy.

 **Example**:
-Accessing a private variable in Obscuro:
+Accessing a private variable in Ten:
 ```solidity
 private uint256 privateVariable;